latematt/timer/README.md

         <dependency>
     	    <groupId>pw.latematt.timer</groupId>
     	    <artifactId>timer</artifactId>
-    	    <version>1.0-STABLE</version>
+    	    <version>1.1</version>
     	</dependency>
     </dependencies>

-Otherwise, download from [releases](https://github.com/latematt/timer/releases) and import as a library in your IDE.
+Otherwise, download the latest release from [here](https://github.com/latematt/timer/releases) and import as a library in your IDE.